 The MRes in Health and Wellbeing offers useful preparation for a number of careers.
-Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 programme (the first year is the MRes and the +3 the PhD).
+Foremost, the MRes is the academic basis and preparation for students choosing the Health and Wellbeing interdisciplinary pathway at the SWDTP (the first year is the MRes and the +3 the PhD).

 The MRes emphasises ESRC-accredited research methods training, the ability to plan, research and write a sophisticated dissertation, and the ability to think in broad theoretical and interdisciplinary terms about grand challenges in health.
 These provide an ideal introduction to a career in research.

 The skills of research and writing, which are central to the programme, are invaluable for work in policy and planning.
-Many of our students go on to employment in health promotion at local, national and international levels, for governmental or non-governmental organisations.
+Our students are well placed for research and information careers with local government, Public Health England, national or international charities or other health organisations.